kevinreiss/drupal_vra_core_demonstration/README.md

 # SILS 663 drupal demo modules

-## Contains
+## Description

-A set of sample content types and taxonomy definitions corresponding to the simple VRA demo presented in Class.
+A set of sample content types and taxonomy definitions corresponding to the simple VRA demo presented in class.
+Also contains the a basic CSV importer for the "Image" content type with a sample import file that can be used.

 Append all the admin paths to the base URL of your drupal site to access the menu options at that path.
-If you site is http://mydrupalsite.com the path the content types listings would be http://mydrupalsite.com/admin/structure/types.
+If your URL is http://mydrupalsite.com the path the content types listings would be http://mydrupalsite.com/admin/structure/types.